Boeing 777 vs. 787: Which Aircraft Best Meets Modern Air Travel Demands?

 Boeing 777: The operational costs for the 777 are relatively high due to its size and the complexity of its systems.
 However, it is a proven workhorse for airlines, with a strong track record of reliability.
 Maintenance costs can be substantial, though they are mitigated by the aircraft’s extensive service history and support network.

 Boeing 787: The 787’s use of composite materials and newer technology translates to lower operational costs and maintenance requirements compared to older aircraft like the 777.
-Its improved fuel efficiency and reduced maintenance needs make it a cost-effective option for airlines, especially on medium to long-haul routes.
+Its improved fuel efficiency is incomparable with that of other legacy Boeing aircraft.
+However, according to the MROs, the maintenance cost is higher than for B777 aircraft.

 Environmental Benefits of the Boeing 787 Dreamliner